 Updated May 5, 2016: The debt incurred from bonding is paid by the assessment of FI property owner’s taxes.

 9. What is the time line for the project?

 Updated May 12, 2016: The Town and the DEC will determine the timeline as the project goes through permitting and funding.

 10. Are there environmental benefits to combining the stations?

 * Yes, unlike the Transfer Station the Compost Station eliminates the potential for floodwaters mixing with refuse.

 * The compost site has sufficient land and is arranged so that we can easily collect all drainage and stormwater from the area where the waste containers are kept.
-The plans include collecting, treating and re-using the drainage from that area.
+The plans include collecting, treating and re-using the drainage water from that area.

 * We will reduce our carbon footprint by sending less material to landfills and incinerators

 * We will reduce our use of energy for transporting waste; year-round and especially between the months of May through October

 11. Is this a short term or long term solution?